LearnCan/LifeGraph/README.md

 ## Introduction

-To maximize the potential of every human, we can leverage AI to adapt to individual's life experiences, skills, education and learning modalities.
-To achieve this, a single logical entity capturing all kinds of learning, skills, and experiences from year to year, from early education onwards, including non-traditional experiences is required.
+To maximize the potential of every human, we can now leverage AI to interpet the entirety of a person and adapt to individual's life experiences, skills, education and learning modalities.
+To achieve this, a single, secure, logical entity capturing all kinds of learning, skills, and experiences from year to year, from early education onwards, including non-traditional experiences is required.

 For example: When a child goes from first grade to second grade, any AI learning platform will need a comprehensive understanding of discrete areas where a student needs challenging or where the child needs support.
 Similarily an adult who was raised on a dairy farm may have untapped potential in a lab environment having a basic understanding of sterilization.
 A Lifegraph helps surface connections in a person's life to provide them with personalized, adaptive learning paths, opportunities and more chances of success.

-The Life Graph is conceptualized to be owned by the individual, engineered with a focus on security and privacy, ensuring levels of access are granted solely by and from the individual owner.
+The Life Graph is a protocol, covering the data schema and secure access conceptualized to be owned by the individual, engineered with a focus on security and privacy, ensuring levels of access are granted solely by and from the individual owner.

 ## Project Vision